 The increase brings total enrollment in Frisco ISD above 65,600 students as of Sept.
 13, including the more than 8,300 students enrolled in the District’s online learning program.

 This school year, FISD welcomed its largest ever kindergarten class, with more than 4,000 students enrolled.
 The District’s largest class is the Class of 2025, currently high school freshmen, with nearly 5,700 students.

 The overall increase in enrollment has contributed to higher numbers of students at some schools, particularly Reedy and Lone Star high schools, which are currently serving more students than the buildings were designed to accommodate.
 Capacity at all FISD high school campuses is 2,100, but both Reedy and Lone Star currently have more than 2,200 students on campus.

-Both Reedy and Lone Star, as well as Memorial and Wakeland high schools, will be relieved by the opening of the new Panther Creek High School next fall, and these campuses can expect changes to their attendance zones for the 2022-23 school year.
+West-side high schools, including Reedy and Lone Star, will be relieved by the opening of the new Panther Creek High School next fall.
 Panther Creek will serve students in grades 9-11 in its first year, before becoming a full 9th-12th grade campus in the 2023-24 school year.

 In addition to easing crowding at those campuses, attendance boundary modifications will also ensure all FISD high school campuses remain under the University Interscholastic League (UIL) cutoff for 5A schools.
 The Frisco ISD community has repeatedly reaffirmed its desire for smaller high schools that provide a wealth of opportunities and experiences for students.